ceLLMate: Sandboxing Browser AI Agents: Discussion and Limitations

-Many websites use WebSockets~\cite{websockets} for real-time or auxiliary updates, and some (e.g., collaborative editors like Google Docs or Figma) rely on WebSockets as the sole channel for message transmission.
-WebSockets could, in principle, serve as an enforcement point.
-However, WebSocket messages often encode complex, application-specific deltas or operational transforms, typically using proprietary or binary formats.
-These messages lack a standardized structure, may batch multiple logical operations into a single frame, and require deep application-level knowledge to interpret correctly.
-Designing a general approach for intercepting WebSocket traffic is, therefore, nontrivial, and we leave it as future work.
+\textbf{Enforcement for WebSockets.} Many websites use WebSockets~\cite{websockets} for real-time updates.
+While WebSockets could, in principle, serve as an enforcement point, WebSockets messages often encode complex, application-specific deltas or operational transforms in proprietary or binary formats.
+Thus, designing a general interception approach for WebSocket traffic is challenging, and we leave it as future work.